 - Great for quick basic SEO overview on how your site, pages, and keywords are doing in the SERPs- useful for spotting earth-shaking changes fast (like Google algorithm updates)

-- There’s a Chrome extension which is free to add to Chrome browsers
+- There’s a Chrome extension that is free to add to Chrome browsers.

 - It shows you non-localized and non-personalized data.
 So you escape the filter bubble and see the Search as it really is